 - is the material comparable with other material on the same subject and to what you already know about the subject?

-You need to be especially careful when analyzing sources on the open web; since the Internet is a channel that is open for everyone, the contents and their reliability are not necessarily checked at all.
+You need to be especially careful when analysing sources on the open web; since the Internet is a channel that is open for everyone, the contents and their reliability are not necessarily checked at all.
 Take at least the following points into consideration when evaluating information from the open web:

 - Reliability of the contents: how are the statements in the material argued and are any sources or links presented for checking the facts?